 Once you sign up, automatic alerts on the tool will inform you about each crawl.
-There is no need to put in extra effort; wait for the data to come to you.
+There is no need to put in extra effort; wait for the data to arrive.
 Then, you will see all competitor data, such as their ad copy, ad rank, market share, and PPC clicks.

 14. Pro Rank Tracker

-Pro Rank Tracker is a personalised way of tracking the keywords that competitors are using to check how they are ranking.
-Unlike other PPC spy tools, Pro Rank Tracker offers users a list or graph of competitor analysis for easy comprehension.
+Pro Rank Tracker is a personalised way of tracking the keywords that rivals use to check their ranking.
+Unlike other PPC spy competitor tools, Pro Rank Tracker offers users a list or graph of competitor report analysis for easy comprehension.

 As the name suggests, BuiltWith tells you precisely what your competitors use to build their websites.
-This tool gives you in-depth insights on the shopping cards, web hosting provider, CMS, chatbots, and whatever else they are using.
+This tool gives you in-depth insights into shopping cards, web hosting providers, CMS, chatbots, and whatever else they use.

 Besides, you can find information about the ad management tools they are using — Google Analytics, a CDN, Facebook Pixels, etc. You can see how much they spend on each tool annually.

-Once you figure out what they are using, you can apply the same strategies to gain traction online.
+Once you determine what they are using, you can apply the same strategies to gain online traction.